-- Students graduating in 2020-2021 or beyond who were enrolled in a high-school credit bearing course that was eligible for a verified credit in the fall of 2020 or spring or summer of 2021. - Students graduating in the fall of 2020 or spring or summer of 2021 ONLY who earned a standard credit prior to the spring 2020 semester, seeking TWO verified credits, and who meet the following conditions: - have not passed the corresponding SOL end-of-course test needed for verified credit; - were provided with targeted and sustained remediation or enrolled in a course intended to prepare them for taking the SOL end-of-course test prior to attempting it.
+- Students graduating in 2020-2021 or beyond who were enrolled in a high-school credit bearing course that was eligible for a verified credit in the fall of 2020 or spring of 2021. - Students graduating in the fall of 2020 or spring or summer of 2021 ONLY who earned a standard credit prior to the spring 2020 semester, seeking TWO verified credits, and who meet the following conditions: - o previously failed the corresponding SOL end-of-course test needed for verified credit; - have since been provided with targeted and sustained remediation or enrolled in a course intended to prepare them for taking the previously failed SOL end-of-course test.